The Birth of Ludowici Roof Tile

 World War II

-During World War II roof tile production was very minimal due to the US economy and The Depression.
-Factory workers resorted to producing terra cotta cookie jars in order to stay busy and employed.
+Roof tile production during World War II was minimal due to a shift in manufacturing focuses and the U.S. Economy.
+Factory workers at the New Lexington, Ohio plant instead produced terra cotta cookie jars to stay busy and employed.

 Kansas Plant Closes